zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 end
 ```

 Now all of the tests are passing and we can create a new post correctly.
-Even though we know this is working because our tests are passing, let's still test this in the console, open up the Rails console by running: ```rails c```.
+Even though we know this is working because our tests are passing, let's still test this in the console, open up the Rails console by running: `rails console`.
+Running the console will load the entire Rails environment and give you command line access to the app and the database.
+The console is a powerful tool that you can leverage in order to test out: scripts, methods, and database queries.

 Once the session has started, run the following command to ensure it recognizes our new Post model:

 ```
 Post.all